What to do if you are homeless or are facing homelessness

-If you are threatened with eviction from your home, in the first instance contact your landlord.
+If you are threatened with eviction from your home, in the first instance contact your mortgage lender or landlord.
 Contact at an early stage can result in disputes being resolved and may avoid you being involved in unnecessary legal action.

 What if I am evicted and homeless?